MISP/misp-book/misp-zmq/README.md

 ```

 Edited attribute notifications send metadata about their parent events and information about the attribute's sharing group, attribute-level tags, and sightings data.
 It's important to note that only the new value of the edited attribute is sent along the ZMQ channel.
-In order to diff the new and old values, you'd have to have a copy of the old attribute value stored somewhere and can use the attribute's `uuid` key (which never changes) to correlate the new and old values.
+In order to see the difference between the new and old values, you'd need to have a copy of the old attribute value stored somewhere.
+If you do, you can use the attribute's `uuid` key (which never changes) to correlate the new and old values.

 Edit Example:
 ```